Start in lovely Ljubljana, one of Europe’s greenest capital cities.

 Day 2: Ljubljana - Vrhnika

 As the morning sun begins to rise high in the sky, you will be cycling across an immense 160-square kilometre marshy plain.
 The Ljubljansko Barje was once a great lake until it dried up 6000 years ago, leaving behind an incredibly diverse landscape that is now home to some of Europe’s rarest forms of bird, plant and insect life.
-Along the way you can take a short walk into the picturesque Iški Vintgar gorge nature reserve, carved deep into a stunning limestone dolomite plateau, and visit the remnants of the world’s highest railway viaduct in Borovnica.
-Just before arriving in Vrhnika, you can visit the Technical Museum in Bistra Castle, where you’ll find an interesting exhibition of Tito’s cars.
+Along the way you can see the remnants of the world’s highest railway viaduct in Borovnica.
+In the hot summer months, you can even take a refreshing dip in a typical carst limestone lake at Podpec.
+Just before arriving in Vrhnika, you can visit the Technical Museum in Bistra Castle, where you’ll find an interesting exhibition of former Yugoslav president Tito’s cars.

 Overnight: Vrhnika.
 Accommodation in a 3* hotel.